-Drafting HRA plan documents is difficult and should be done by professionals.
-If the documents fail to meet ERISA requirements, the business could face fines of up to $100 per day per employee.
+Drafting HRA plan documents on your own can be difficult and risky.
+When documents fail to meet ERISA requirements, the business is subject to fines of up to $100 per day per employee.

-As such, many small businesses contract with an attorney or other legal service to draft HRA plan documents.
-However, this could cost up to $2,000.
-Even purchasing pre-written plan documents can cost at least $200—and these documents cannot be amended by the seller if the business decides to alter anything in the benefit.
+Many small employers contract with an attorney or other legal service to draft HRA plan documents.
+While effective, attorneys can bill $2,000 or more for this service.
+Even purchasing pre-written plan documents can be expensive.
+In addition, pre-written documents can’t be changed if the organization decides to alter the benefit in a new benefit year.

-PeopleKeep software includes: personalized plan documents, free plan amendments, online benefit administration, the ability to easily document reimbursements, and tools that ensure you remain compliant with federal and state rules.
+A good HRA administration tool should provide personalized plan documents, free plan amendments, online benefits administration, the ability to easily approve reimbursements, and tools that ensure organizations remain compliant with federal and state rules.